Naturally Daily

 Precautions to Follow While Using Essential Oils

-The essential oils mentioned here are quite safe to use.
+The essential oils mentioned here are pretty safe to use.
 But, It is important to maintain some safety measures for the topical application:

 • Always dilute the essential oils with a suitable carrier oil.
 You can use some of the oils directly if the label says so.
 But you are recommended to dilute them if you have sensitive skin.

-• Apply a little amount of essential oil to the less sensitive part of your skin.
+• Apply a little essential oil to the less sensitive part of your skin.
 Wait for 3-4 hours.
-It will help you to know if the essential oil suits you or not.
+It will help you know if the essential oil suits you.

 • Do consult with a doctor about using essential oils if you are pregnant.